CodeDead/Logger/README.md

 * [Facebook](https://facebook.com/deadlinecodedead)
 * [Reddit](https://reddit.com/r/CodeDead/)

-We would also like to thank JetBrains for the open source license that they have granted us to work with their wonderful tools such as [Rider](https://jetbrains.com/rider) and [Resharper](https://jetbrains.com/resharper).
+We would also like to thank JetBrains for the open source license that they granted us to work with wonderful tools such as [Rider](https://jetbrains.com/rider) and [Resharper](https://jetbrains.com/resharper).